cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 echo "password: ${PASSWORD}"
 ```

 In step 1, credentials are randomly generated.
-The name of the consumer dogus can be included in the credentials, but
-this is not mandatory.
+The name of the consumer dogus can be included in the credentials, but this is not mandatory.

 In step 2, an account must be created in the Dogu software with the generated information.

-In step 3, the credentials are output with the format `echo "<registrykey>: <registryvalue>"`. `registrykey`
-and `registryvalue` must be separated by a colon and a space.
+In step 3, the credentials are output with the format `echo "<registrykey>: <registryvalue>"`. `registrykey` and `registryvalue` must be separated by a colon and a space.
 The whole line must be terminated by a newline.

-These credentials are automatically read by the processing client and stored in the consumer's Dogu-specific
-configuration area in encrypted form.
-Following the example above, the consumer dogu would set up two registry entries containing the respective secret as a
+These credentials are automatically read by the processing client and stored in the consumer's Dogu-specific configuration area in encrypted form.
+Following the example above, the consumer dogu would set up two registry entries containing the respective secret as a value:
-value:

 - `/config/<consumer>/sa-<producer>/username`
 - `/config/<consumer>/sa-<producer>/password`

 The verbaucher-dogu can now read and decrypt these e.g. by `doguctl config -e sa-<produzentdogu>/username`.

-Delete #### service account
+#### Deleting a Service Account

 The `service-account-remove` script deletes an existing service account of a consumer dogu.

 It is executed whenever the consumer dogu is uninstalled.
-During the call, the `service-account-remove` script receives
-the name of the consumer dogu as its first argument.
-Since no output from the script is processed here, error messages
-can also be printed to `stdout`.
+During the call, the `service-account-remove` script receives the name of the consumer dogu as its first argument.
+Since no output from the script is processed here, error messages can also be printed to `stdout`.

 A `service-account-remove` script consists of two steps: